top of page

 New Moon Tarot Reading

-The words bruja and brujeria had a negative connotation and I instinctively knew to referred to as a bruja or to be a victim of brujeria was not good.
+The words bruja and brujeria had a negative connotation and I instinctively knew to be referred to as a bruja or to be a blamed for brujeria was not good.

 A bruja is a witch and brujeria is witchcraft.

-With that said, I was still called and drawn to the Tarot, which people in my family associate with brujeria.
-In spite of what anyone thought or would say I went to barnes and noble and bought myself a Rider Waite Smith tarot deck.
+Despite the stigma surrounding the occult and tarot in my community, I was still called and drawn to the Tarot.
+The call was strong and persistent, and in spite of what anyone thought or would say, I went to Barnes and Noble and bought myself a Rider Waite Smith tarot deck.
 I had the tarot deck for over a year before I told anyone about it.

 Making Tarot a Daily Practice